General

 How will I know if my child is making progress?

 Data is collected at each therapy session, so that our clinicians can carefully monitor your child’s response to the therapeutic activities designed to help your child reach his/her goals.
-Our clinicians review this date, in conjunction with your feedback about carryover at home, to adjust goals accordingly.
+Our clinicians review this data, in conjunction with your feedback about carryover at home, to adjust goals accordingly.
 We encourage your involvement in the therapeutic process, every step of the way!
 Your child’s therapist will discuss session activities with you, as well as activities to try at home, so that you can all work together to maximize progress toward your child’s and your goals.

 Do you offer parent training?